simplec-dev/WifiWizard/README.md

 #### Releases

-Run `cordova plugin add com.pylonproducts.wifiwizard`.
+Run `cordova plugin add com.simplec.wifiwizard`.
 This will get the latest release of the plugin.

 ### Usage from within Cordova/Phonegap: